ashismo/ashismo.github.com/_posts/2015-05-12-Java Code Analyzer - SONAR.md

 Click on the project available in the dashboard to see Blocking/Critical/Major/Minor violations.
 It is advisable to fix Blocking/Critical one.
 It is good to fix major violations as well.

 <img style="border:1px solid black" src="https://cloud.githubusercontent.com/assets/11231867/7565865/0901db52-f811-11e4-8a96-122c8bab57f8.png">

+#### Share the sonar report

+You can share the Sonar analysis report in html/pdf format.